MicrosoftDocs/playfab-docs/playfab-docs/features/pricing/profile-writes.md

     Updates the values of the specified title-specific statistics for the user.
 By default, clients are not permitted to update statistics.
 Developers may override this setting in the Game Manager > Settings > API Features.

 - [UpdateSharedGroupData](https://docs.microsoft.com/rest/api/playfab/client/shared-group-data/updatesharedgroupdata?view=playfab-rest)
     Adds, updates, and removes data keys for a shared group object.
 If the permission is set to Public, all fields updated or added in this call will be readable by users not in the group.
 By default, data permissions are set to Private.
 Regardless of the permission setting, only members of the group can update the data.
-Shared Groups are designed for sharing data between a very small number of players, please see our guide: https://api.playfab.com/docs/tutorials/landing-players/shared-groups
+Shared Groups are designed for sharing data between a very small number of players, see [Using Shared Group Data](../social/groups/using-shared-group-data.md).

 - [UpdateUserData](https://docs.microsoft.com/rest/api/playfab/client/player-data-management/updateuserdata?view=playfab-rest)
 Creates and updates the title-specific custom data for the user which is readable and writable by the client.